 In the DOGS Victoria Gazette (black and white section in the centre of your magazine) you will see published a number of schedules inviting members to enter their dogs in several types of activities.
-The most recent schedules can also be found in the What's Happening section.
 Full Gazettes can be accessed in the Members Area.

 A championship show is an exhibition of registered dogs at which best of breed and challenge certificates are awarded.
 A best of breed and challenge certificate evidences the number of points awarded at the fixture towards the title of Australian champion.
 At these shows only qualified judges officiate.